BrianLipscombe/power_standz/README.md

 * Verified that the log in button directs the user to the sign in page.

-* If 'All Orders' button is clicked, user is directed to the orders page.

-* Verified that the down arrows extend the collapsible and displays the details of each order when first clicked.

-* Verified that the down arrows retract the collapsible details when clicked a second time.

-* Verified that the 'search' button retrieves order information that is relevant to, or matches the key terms the user searched for.
+* Verified that the 'search' button retrieves the correct product that is relevant to the key terms the user searched for.

-* Verified 'New Order' button links to the add task page.

-* Verified that the new order input fields allow the user to choose or input the necessary information.

-* Verified that the 'complete/delete' buttons delete the orders.
+* Verified that when a user is logged in, they are able to add, edit, and delete products.

+* Verified that if a user forgets their password a reset password option is available.

-* Verfied that the 'edit' buttons direct the user to the edit task page where orders can be edited.
+* Verified that the social media links direct to the appropriate social sites.

-* Verified that navigation elements work the same as all other pages.

 ## Responsiveness